RoZZaH/glebe/README.md

 I consciously chose not use a framework like Bootstrap, and to stretch myself and reinforce my knowledge of Flexbox; content reflows and sometimes reorders to make more sense on smaller screens.
 I used some CSS Transitions to get some user feedback on the contact form.

 ### Features Left to Implement
 I took inspiration for the Opening Times header info from <abbr title="Irish Museum of Modern Art">IMMA</abbr> website, I would like to implement this programmatically using Javascript or similiar - I believe there you can use JSON to add this which is also discoverable by Google My Business and displays opening and closing times in search results as well as your website.
 They also have a nice feature showing various transport information to get to the Museum - there's no Luas in Donegal but it's a nice feature.
-I tried to implement a switch of checked/not:checked to toggle visibility of some of the form fields, like [this](https://codepen.io/memco/pen/BajpD) depending on whether you choose between an educational tour or a tourist one but it broke when I redesigned my form using <pre>li</pre>'s.
+I tried to implement a switch of checked/not:checked to toggle visibility of some of the form fields, like [this](https://codepen.io/memco/pen/BajpD) depending on whether you choose between an educational tour or a tourist one but it broke when I redesigned my form using <code>li</code>'s.
 Also the form needs to be hooked up using Netlify or a similar service.
 I would probably implement a 'hamburger' menu/icon for mobile (or possibly breadcrumbs).
 Also the art collection cards should have a hover or lightbox effect to view at a larger full-screen.

 ## Testing
-The site was extensively tested using Chrome Developer Tools - this however didn't always give an accurate representaion of the site as viewed on a device - so I deployed and checked using an iPad mini and iPhone; it was only by using this strategy and also Firefox's Developer Tools, which has some tools for inspecting flexbox and grid layouts, that I could track down a bug for the Art Collection cards - there was a problem that turned out to be a media query.
+The site was extensively tested using Chrome Developer Tools - this however didn't always give an accurate recodesentaion of the site as viewed on a device - so I deployed and checked using an iPad mini and iPhone; it was only by using this strategy and also Firefox's Developer Tools, which has some tools for inspecting flexbox and grid layouts, that I could track down a bug for the Art Collection cards - there was a problem that turned out to be a media query.
 Even though I had a set cards to flow in a particular way at different resolutions, a max-width query was over-riding it; this was a lesson to me that while software tools are very useful, real world testing on target devices is also needed.

 There is no javascript/form validation but the contact form is coded correctly for required fields.